Potato and Cheese Pierogi (Pierogi Ruskie)

 - Make Filling: Mix mashed potatoes, sautéed onion, pepper, and cheese.
 Adjust seasoning if needed.1/4 teaspoon pepper, 7 oz farmer’s cheese or cream cheese

-- Transfer and Rest: Place on a floured surface and cover with a damp towel.
+- Store: Place each formed pierogi on a floured cookie sheet and cover them with a damp kitchen towel.